jeroenterheerdt/HAsmartirrigation/docs/index.md

 The integration can take into account weather forecasts for the coming days and also keeps track of the total moisture lost or added ('bucket').
 Multiple zones are supported with each zone having it own configuration and set up.

+Note that this integration does not control your irrigation system - it merely calculates durations and you are expected to build an [automation](automations.md) to interact with your irrigation system.

+> **Note - use this integration at your own risk - we do not assume responsibility for any inconvience caused by using this integration.
+Always use common sense before deciding to irrigate using the calculations this integration provides.
+For example, irrigating during excessive rainfall might cause flooding.
+Again - we assume no responsibility for any inconvience caused.**

 **Sounds good? let's get started with [installation](installation.md)**.

 Prefer to learn more first?
 Read [how it works](how-it-works.md) or watch [our official tutorial videos on Youtube (English)](https://youtube.com/playlist?list=PLUHIAUPJHMiakbda92--fgb6A0hFReAo7&si=82Xc6mHoLDwFBfCP) and [community-created tutorial in German](https://youtu.be/1AYLuIs7_Pw).